-- 2. The plan from which the exhibit was constructed must be with the article.
+2. The plan from which the exhibit was constructed must be with the article.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
-PLEASE NOTE: A SET OF STEP BY STEP INSTRUCTIONS IS NOT APLAN. - 3.
-Any project that has glass that is not secured, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
-Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be removed from the project. - 4.
-The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
-Tape is usually not adequate to accomplish this. - 5.
-Refinished/repaired furniture should be exhibited in Home Environment. - 6.
-Projects made from pre-cut kits are not allowed. - 7.
-In judging woodwork articles, consideration will be given to Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and usefulness. - 8.
-Firearms and weapons are not to be entered or displayed. - 9.
-Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - Class 3950 Article for farm or shop use.
+PLEASE NOTE: A SET OF STEP BY STEP INSTRUCTIONS IS NOT A PLAN.

+3. Any project that has glass that is not secured, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
+Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be removed from the project.

+4. The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
+Tape is usually not adequate to accomplish this.

+5. Refinished/repaired furniture should be exhibited in Home Environment.

+6. Projects made from pre-cut kits are not allowed.

+7. In judging woodwork articles, consideration will be given to Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and usefulness.

+8. Firearms and weapons are not to be entered or displayed.

+9. Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon).

+10. Extra pieces that go with your woodworking project (i.e. bean bags to go with a cornhole set, building blocks to go with a play table, etc.) SHOULD NOT be submitted with the project.

+11. NEW 2025 - Projects with "fractal burning" are NOT ALLOWED in any Kansas State Fair Exhibits in the 4-H Youth Development Department.
+(Example - electrical burning to make black linework on artwork.)
+This is in agreement with The American Association of Woodturners (AAW).

+Class 3950 Article for farm or shop use.

-Class 3951 Furniture for household or lawn use. - Class 3952 Other woodwork.
+Class 3951 Furniture for household or lawn use.

+Class 3952 Other woodwork.
 Articles not included in above classes Including any article made from a kit.

 Examples: bird houses, bird feeders, household equipment such as knife racks, bread boards, door stops, etc.